Skip to main content

 Versioning Policy

-• Migration: Professional services available to support your transitions
+• Migration : Professional services available to ensure your transitions

-The table below outlines the projected lifecycle of our models.
-The generative AI ecosystem is evolving rapidly, which explains why lifecycle durations may appear short.
-Our goal is to provide you with the most performant models available at any given time.
+The table below presents the projected lifecycle of our models.
+The generative AI ecosystem evolves very rapidly, which explains why lifecycles may appear short.
+Our goal is to provide you with access to the most performant models currently available.

-That said, we are committed to preserving models that are most widely used by our clients over time.
-For critical use cases requiring long-term stability, extended support phases are possible.
-Please contact support to discuss your specific requirements.
+However, we are committed to preserving over time the models that are most widely used by our clients.
+For critical use cases requiring long-term stability, extended support phases are available.
+Please do not hesitate to contact support to discuss your specific needs.

-This planning is provided for informational purposes only and is reviewed at the beginning of each quarter.
+This schedule is provided for informational purposes and is reviewed at the beginning of each quarter.

-• DMP (Date of Production Launch): The date when the model becomes available in production.
+• DMP (Production Release Date) : The date on which the model becomes available in production.

-• DSP (Date of Support End): The projected date from which the model will no longer be maintained.
-A 3-month notice period is observed before any actual deprecation.
+• DSP (End of Support Date) : The projected date from which the model will no longer be maintained.
+A 3-month notice period is respected before any effective removal.

 cogito:32bDeep CogitoProduction13/06/202530/06/2026Nogpt-oss:120b